You’ve discovered The Lyric Writer’s Workroom (formerly known as Song Written), est. 2009. My name’s Nick.

 - Songwriting author and Taxi veteran Robin Frederick tweeted links to song written posts way back in 2010, when this site was just knee-high to a grasshopper.
 Thank you, Robin.

 - In June 2013, HuffPost Live invited me on as a guest to help interview legendary songwriter Diane Warren.

 This website is about your songwriting, not about mine.
-My main ambition is to write some well-crafted songs and to teach technique to readers like you.
+My main ambition is to write some well-crafted songs and to pass on what I learn.
 But if you’re curious, you can find a few samples of my own lyrics and music here.